USB4: USB4 Version 2.0

 On 18 October 2022 the USB Promoter Group released the USB4 Version 2.0 specification.

 It added a new transmission speed that allows 80 Gbit/s symmetric connections or asymmetric connections supporting 120 Gbit/s in one direction and 40 Gbit/s in the other.
-The new PAM3 encoding scheme enables this over existing, passive "USB 40Gbps" cables.
-Active cables are not forwards compatible in the same way, instead a new speed grade of active cables was added.
+The new PAM3 encoding scheme enables this over existing, passive USB 40Gbps cables.
+Active cables are not forward compatible in the same way, instead a new speed grade of active cables was added.

 It also upgraded the support of DP tunnels to DP 2.1, allowing the tunneling of DP connections with up to 80 Gbit/s (UHBR20).
 It also added a replacement of the previous tunneling of classic USB 3.2 connection speeds with "USB3 Gen T tunneling", which can exceed 20 Gbit/s and also removed PCIe overhead limitations.

 Around the release of the new USB4 2.0 specification, USB-IF also mandated new logos and marketing names to simplify representing the maximum supported bit rates and wattages to consumers.

 In September 2023, Intel announced the launch of Thunderbolt 5 as an implementation of USB4, using the new abilities of 80 Gbit/s connections and updated DP support Intel's own press release describes it as "built on industry standards – including USB4 V2".

 Functionality of USB4 ports

+USB4 ports offer multiple different connection types.
+Some of them can coexist and work independently or in parallel with each other.
+This is further complicated, by USB4 connections themselves only being a container for other connections.
+Some connection standards are possible, both directly from the port as well as a contained within a USB4 connection.
+It is even possible for the functionality provided natively and within a USB4 connection to differ.